 We believe in the importance of being an active shareholder.
 As such, we exercise the voting rights of our clients through an outsourced arrangement with ISS, a third-party proxy voting specialist.
-Unigestion’s proxy voting is based on a customised policy built upon ISS’ International Sustainable Proxy Voting policy which includes enhancements to address stricter rules for US based firms, as well as the incorporation of ISS’ Climate Voting Services, which uses their Climate Scorecard.
+Unigestion’s proxy voting is based on a customised policy built upon ISS’ International Sustainable Proxy Voting policy which includes enhancements to address stricter rules for director and auditor independence, as well as the incorporation of ISS’ Climate Voting Services, which uses their Climate Scorecard.

-During 2019, Unigestion voted at 95.47%* of meetings and 10,329* items during the year.
-We voted against management on 8.24% of the votes we cast.
+During 2022, Unigestion voted at 98.12% of meetings.
+We voted against management on 18.64% of the 9,657 votes cast.
 Of those votes against management, we sided with the majority of Shareholder Proposals in areas of Health and the Environment, Human Rights and Social issues.

 Through our direct engagements with the firms we own we can voice our concerns with management while helping them identify and address important ESG risks.
 This is very much in keeping with our investment DNA.

 We engage with portfolio companies on a variety of issues of most relevance to investors:

 - Human rights

 - Labour rights

 - Business ethics